DAY CAMPS AT THE RANCH

 Campers at our summer day camps will learn about feed sources for our ranch horses and stock.
 We will learn to grow hydroponic barley fodder which is a major nutritional supplement for all our stock.
 Learning the importance of proper nutrition, caring for our barn and tack are strong elements of our camp.
 We believe in educating young people about all parts of owning a horse.

 Youth spend time in the gardens learning about soil nutrition importance of composting.
 We have several hothouses we care for while on the ranch.
 During Alaska’s abundant growing season, we will focus on broccoli, zucchini, cabbages, kale, and lettuces, snap peas (my favorite) and potatoes.
 Our farm favorites are in the berry patch where we grow two kinds of raspberries, strawberries, rhubarbs and crab apples and blue berries.

 After harvesting, your camper may spend time in Candy’s cookhouse learning to can, make jam or other tasty goodies to share or bring home.
 The cookhouse is a great place to meet, chat, and hear about each other’s day.
-This is where parents meet staff for pick up and drop off, and where we will spend meals together.
+This is where parents meet staff to pick up and drop off, and where we will spend meals together.

 Things To Know